How frequent are the application rounds?

 Is funding GST exclusive or inclusive?

-All AGMARDT funding requests are GST INCLUSIVE so please ensure you have factored this into your costs.
+All AGMARDT funding requests are GST inclusive so please ensure you have factored this into your costs when completing you application.

 What is in / out of scope for AGMARDT funding?